Onosma

 Onosma is a genus of flowering plants in the family Boraginaceae.
 They are native to the Mediterranean and western Asia.
 They grow in dry, sunny habitats with rocky, sandy substrates.
 Some are popular as rock garden plants.

 Estimates of the number of species in the genus range from about 85 or 88 to 150.
+As of July 2024 Plants of the World Online accepts 235 species.
 The systematics are unclear and the group is in need of study and revision.

 Selected species

+As of July 2024, Plants of the World Online accepts 235 species.
+Selected species include: